ant-design/ant-design-web3/packages/web3/src/pay-panel/index.md

 ## Gas Render Usage

-There's a place for the Gas, and if you want to try it out, you can do it yourself.
+There is a place reserved for the Gas.
+If you want to use it, you can implement it yourself.

 <code src="./demos/useGasRender.tsx"></code>